 Unlike other hotel program certificates that cap out at a certain category, your Hilton Free Night Certificates can provide huge outsized value that others cannot.

-One welcome offer or one annual renewal = potentially a $1,500-2,000+ night for FREE.
+One welcome offer when elevated or one annual renewal = potentially a $1,500-2,000+ night for FREE.

 I will never get over this. 😭